Which is cheaper overall: American Family or Travelers?

-Travelers costs an average of $518, while American Family has average rates for state minimum coverage of $602.
+American Family costs an average of $516, while Travelers has average rates for state minimum coverage of $680.

 CompanyAverage annual rate for full coverageAverage annual rate for state minimum coverageAverage annual premium for liability-only (50/100/50) car insurance

-American Family vs. Travelers: Rates by age group
+American Family vs. Travelers: Which company is cheaper by age group?

 Age groupAmerican FamilyTravelers

-American Family vs. Travelers: Rates for high-risk drivers
+American Family vs. Travelers: Which company is cheaper for high-risk drivers?

 American Family has the best rates for high-risk drivers.
 A high-risk driver is someone who has multiple speeding tickets, accidents or a serious offense like a DUI on their record.
 This can make it a challenge to find affordable auto insurance.